Understanding Sleep Problems -- The Basics

 Nightmares can be triggered by a frightening or stressful event, a fever or illness, or use of some medications or alcohol.
-Night terrors are most common in children, but they also can affect adults who are experiencing emotional or psychological problems.
+Night terrors are most common in pre-school children, but they also can affect adults who are experiencing emotional or psychological problems.

 Other Factors in Sleep